-Effective Leadership:Summarize the effective leadership trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Effective Leadership:Summarize the effective leadership trends and patterns observed by the team while completing Our ratings were operational or higher in all areas.
+Shared leadership and decision making, communication, involvement, and systems to support instruction are strengths.

+this section of the report.
+What are the

+important trends and patterns that will

+support the identification of student,

+teacher, and leader needs?